SiliconLabs/circuitpython_slc_cli_linux/readme.md

 # SLC-CLI

-slc-cli is Silicon Labs' command line alternative to using Simplicity Studio 5 to generate projects from example applications packaged with a Silicon Labs SDK. slc-cli is a Python wrapper that accesses Simplicity Studio's internal project configuration tools framework.
+slc-cli is Silicon Labs' command line alternative to using Simplicity Studio 5 to generate projects from example applications packaged with a Silicon Labs SDK.

 slc-cli is provided as a downloadable .zip file for three operating systems: